 In return, your web server is being called by your WordPress to entertain each and every request of your site visitor.
 These back and forth transactions can cause delays if the server is busy handling traffic or if the distance between the visitor and server is too wide.

 Caching keeps a copy of HTML files already been served once from the server inside its RAM and instantly delivers it to the user without any processing like it did the first time.
-This exchange is faster and puts less burden on hosting server.
+This exchange is faster and puts less burden on the hosting server.

 Types of Caching